- Dan Munsey

 Birchfield began his fire service career in 1991 as a paid-call firefighter for Station 37 in Mountain View Acres.
 He worked as a seasonal firefighter for the Bureau of Land Management on helicopter crew 554 in 1992, and then worked as a firefighter at Ft.
 Irwin Fire Department prior to coming to County Fire as an Engineer.

 In 2000, Birchfield accepted a position with Redondo Beach Fire Department as a firefighter/paramedic.
 In 2005 he returned to County Fire and spent the next eight years as a Captain assigned to various stations throughout the county including the Training Division.
-In 2013, Birchfield promoted to Battalion Chief assigned to Division 2 where he has helped secure additional grant funds for the department, performed as an expert witness on multiple cases involving vehicle collisions, and sits as Vice Chair on the FIRESCOPE Task Force
+In 2013, Birchfield promoted to Battalion Chief assigned to Division 2 where he has helped secure additional grant funds for the department, performed as an expert witness on multiple cases involving vehicle collisions, and previously sat as the Vice Chair on the FIRESCOPE Task Force

 Throughout his career, Assistant Chief Birchfield has actively pursued higher education and training.
 He earned a Bachelor’s Degree in Applied Management from Azusa Pacific University and graduated from the County’s Management Leadership Academy in 2012.